 David P.A.
-Seulean, Attorney (President)
+Seulean, Attorney (Past-President)

 David has served on the OnTrack Rogue Valley board since 2002.
 He is a 1979 summa cum laude graduate of Anderson University, and a 1984 graduate of Indiana University's School of Law.
 David is an attorney who primarily practices estate planning, and is past-Chairman of the Executive Committee of the Oregon State Bar’s Estate Planning and Administration section.
 He is also past-President of both the Southern Oregon Estate Planning Council and Jackson County Bar Association.
 David formerly worked for the U.S. Bank Trust Department, ending his service there as manager of the Medford Trust Department.
 He has served on the boards of several non-profits, including the Carpenter Foundation and Jackson County Family Consortium.
 He is married, has three children and enjoys sailing with his family.

 Dr. Womack became an OnTrack Rogue Valley board member in 2012.
 In 2009, she moved to Oregon from Minnesota, where she was a professor of nursing and academic dean in the Minnesota State University system.
 She is currently a faculty member at Oregon Health & Science University, Ashland College of Nursing.
 Dr. Womack’s background includes public health nursing, higher education administration, chemical dependency counseling and grant project development and management.
 As a researcher, she published studies related to Native American health and nursing leadership.
 She has served on numerous community and foundation boards as well as state task forces.
 She believes that providing care and compassion for those experiencing addiction is vital, and that high-quality care should be available to all who need it.